ErgoAI/.github/profile/README.md

 Please subscribe to
 [Ergo and XSB Users Forum](https://groups.google.com/a/coherentknowledge.com/g/ergoai-xsb-forum) and, if you like ErgoAI, [give us a star](https://github.com/ErgoAI/ErgoEngine/stargazers).

+#### Uninstallation

+If one installed an official release of ErgoAI and a new release comes out, installing the new release doesn't necessarily uninstalls the old (for example, one might want to keep a stable old release and to play with a new pre-release).
+If the old official release is no longer needed, it can be easily uninstalled by

+**Linux/Mac:**

+* starting the version of ErgoAI you want to discard (double-click on its icon, the studio or terminal version - doesn't matter)
+* type  System[uninstall]@\sys.  and confirm
+* delete the ErgoAI window

+**Windows:** use the standard uninstallation facilities in Windows.

+Installations from the sources can't be uninstalled that way and there is no need to.
+Simply delete the directory where the sources are residing.

 ## Reporting Bugs